dan-r95/angularProj/README.md

 ```

 ## Backend
-All files can be found inside the src folder.
+All files can be found inside the `src` folder.
+sources files: `main`, test files: `test`

-### data resource
+### ContactsResource
 the resource only serves as a communication interface and has no business logic

-### contactmanager
+### ContactManager
-the contact manager is responsible for the hashmap including all contacts and updating it when needed
+the contact manager is responsible for the hashmap including all contacts and updating it when needed (gets updated data from the `DatabaseManager`)

-### datamanager
+### DatabaseManager
-the `data manager` manages the contacts inside a cache (hashmap) or gets updated data from the `databasemanager`
-the databasemanager  connects to a mysql database which is required for this programm to run
+the manager  connects to a mysql database which is required for this programm to run

+### Servlet
+This class is required to run the grizzly framework.

 ### Contact